victorfds/markdown_view_leptos/README.md

 ### From a file
 `file` paths are resolved relative to your crate root (`CARGO_MANIFEST_DIR`).
 Literal paths are embedded at compile time so edits trigger recompiles.

 You can also point to a variable.
 If the macro can resolve it at compile time (e.g., `let content = "content.md";` or `format!("content.md")` where the file exists), it behaves like a literal path.
-Otherwise it falls back to reading at runtime (non-wasm only) and inline components are rendered as plain Markdown.
+Otherwise it falls back to reading at runtime (non-wasm only) and inline components are still resolved when the view renders.

 ```rust
 let base = "/opt/articles";